Analysis | Mike Lindell’s ‘fraud’ allegations are even more ridiculous than you might think

 “Fact,” the suit states at one point: “Direct and circumstantial evidence demonstrates that, during the 2020 General Election, electronic voting machines like those manufactured and sold by Dominion were manipulated and hacked in a manner that caused votes for one candidate to be tallied for the opposing candidate.”

 This is, of course, not a fact, since it isn’t true.
-But this claim, that Lindell can prove or has proved that fraud occurred, is meant to bolster his public assertions about the company.
+But this claim — that Lindell can prove or has proved that fraud occurred — is meant to bolster his public assertions about the company.
 After all, if rampant fraud occurred in places where Dominion’s machines were used, how could he be to blame for saying that they made that possible?

 The catch here is that Lindell offers very little that’s actually intended to serve as direct evidence of malfeasance.
 There is a lot of hand-waving about questions that had been raised about Dominion’s machines and lots of ad hominem assertions about the company and its employees, but the suit introduces very little that might be considered actual, direct evidence that votes were manipulated.

 Instead, there’s a lot of circumstantial stuff — like that Dominion wouldn’t turn over proprietary passwords to the team in Arizona that’s working on behalf of the Republican majority in the state Senate — to gin up questions about the election results.
-This was addressed in a scathing letter from county officials in that state that explains that the problem is the “auditors” chosen by the senators lacked the necessary credentials to do the research they wanted to do.
+This was addressed in a scathing letter from county officials in Arizona explaining that the problem is the “auditors” chosen by the senators lacked the necessary credentials to do the research they wanted to do.
 The existence of that effort is itself presented by Lindell as evidence that something untoward happened, which is a bit like spending $250,000 on Bigfoot deterrents and then pointing to that investment as evidence that Bigfoot must exist.

 There were some minor questions raised.
 One was that reported vote totals in Bibb County, Ga., changed on election night — a common occurrence during elections, given that thousands of locations are inputting vote totals in a short time period.
 Another was that Dominion had unexpectedly updated software the night before the election, marring voting in one Georgia county; this was later shown not to be the case.